After Opioids What Happens?

 Quote: “Librax contains chlordiazepoxide (benzodiazepine group medicine) which is likely interacted with Lyrica and caused side effects like difficulty concentrating, thoughts and movements.”
 End Quote., Dr. Malik.

 So I had to weigh the value of the drug Librax to my system.
 It was prescribed to help take care of the worst of the symptoms of the gastritis and prevention of further stomach

 The medication Librax was a Fall Hazard, and my insurance would not pay for it.
 We had to buy it on a discount card, and couldn’t afford it, so that was a mark against it.

 I was still coping with the same symptoms I told the doctor about twenty years ago when I first went to him.
 It seemed to me it was time to end the medication and more than that, I decided I was finished with that gastrologist.

-I walked out without a word, done away with his medications, and refused their phone calls.
-They made enough money off of me over the years.
+Then I walked out without a word, did away with his medications, and refused their phone calls.
+They had made enough money off of me over the years.

 CBD Oil Anxiety and Pain Relief

 I am pleased to write that CBD Oil continues to be an essential part of how I take care of myself now that I am off of Oxycodin.
 CBD controls the anxiety I have coped with all my life.